StefanPostma/Outsystems-Dynatrace-Log-Integration/README.md

 <br>

-## Examples of metrics can you measure
+## Examples of metrics can you can extract

-## REPLACE THIS PArt with DT extension

-Here are some examples of OutSystems metrics that can be monitored using these accelerators:
 - **Request Time Duration** (for each request):
     - Client Time (load time)
     - Server Time, which can be decomposed into: